Bulk Create Fields

 Field Naming Convention

-convention for field API names (For ex., Account_Number__c).
-You can change this to
+The app defaults to Underscore Case convention for field API names (For example, Account_Number__c).
+You can change

 bottom-right of the main dialog.